nsclass/nsclass.github.io/_posts/2020-06-14-vim-basic-commands.md

   - If vim support the surround, select text with a visual mode then press `S"`
   - surround mode, `:set surround`

+- Display searching a result in the middle of screen

+  - after search, type `zz` will display in the middle of screen
+  - `:set scrolloff=10` will always have 10 lines before and after.
+  - `:set so=10` is shortcut